 - The sub model can be inherited again, and supports multi-level inheritance relationships.

 - The sub model can have independent elements, but the newly added elements in the sub model shall not have the same name as the elements of all parent models.

 - When the four elements of the parent model are changed, the sub model’s four elements inherited from the parent model are changed synchronously to remain consistent with the parent model.

-The public models are the domain standard models that are accumulated on EnOS and are made public to all organization units by EnOS.
-All OUs have read permission but no write permission to the public models.
+The public models are the standard models applicable to different industries that are accessible to all organization units (OUs) on EnOS.
+All OUs on EnOS have read access and no OU has write access to public models.